-If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
-If the concern is with regards to the headteacher, it must be referred to the chair of governors.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Principal.
+If the concern is with regards to the Principal, it must be referred to the Proprietor, Stefan Campbell.